Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Amed

 Amed started off life as a fishing village in north-east Bali.
 More recently it has become one of the go-to places for freediving due to the fantastic visibility available just off the shore.
-While here there are plenty of locations here where you could try your hand at the sport.
+During our trip there are plenty of locations and opportunities for you to try your hand at the sport.

 Mt Agung

-Towering 3,142 metres above sea level, Mount Agung is the highest mountain on the island of Bali and the fifth highest volcano in the whole of Indonesia.
+Towering 3,142-metres above sea level, Mount Agung is the highest mountain on the island of Bali and the fifth highest volcano in the whole of Indonesia.
 Mount Agung has huge spiritual significance to the people of the island and is home to the ‘Mother Temple’ of Besakih.
-Balinese legend has it that Agung was created when the Hindu God Pasupati split Mount Meru (the spiritual axis of the universe) and formed Mount Agung with a fragment.
+Balinese legend posits that Agung was created when the Hindu God Pasupati split Mount Meru (the spiritual axis of the universe) and formed Mount Agung with a fragment.

 Karangasem Coast